Rationality for subclasses of 321-avoiding permutations: The Regularity of the Image

 Our ultimate aim is to establish that various sublanguages of $\L_c^\eta$ (corresponding to finitely based or well-quasi-ordered subclasses of $321$-avoiding permutations) are regular.
 We first establish that $\L_c^\eta$ itself is regular.
 The material in this section is also somewhat technical so we again provide an initial informal discussion.
 We seek to recognise whether a word over the alphabet $\{1, 2, \dots, c-1 \} \cup \{ \etaleft{1}, \etaright{1}, \etaleftright{1} \} \cup \{ \# \}$ belongs to $\L_{c}^{\eta}$.
 The basic idea is to identify several necessary conditions which are collectively sufficient.
 Then, if we verify that each individual necessary condition corresponds to a regular language, the closure of regular languages under the Boolean operations proves the result we want.
-Roughly speaking there are three such necessary conditions: a translation of the small ascent condition, consistency in left-right decorations between consecutive panel words (here the fact that the number of such decorations is bounded is critical), and that the number of panel words captures the maximum letter(s) properly, i.e., that the encoding is not terminated too early or too late.
+Roughly speaking there are three such necessary conditions: a translation of the small ascent condition, consistency in left-right decorations between consecutive panel words (here the fact that the number of such decorations is bounded is critical, a fact that follows from our observation in the previous section that the number of large factors is bounded), and that the number of panel words captures the maximum letter(s) properly, i.e., that the encoding is not terminated too early or too late.

 We begin with a more detailed look at various properties of panel words, remainder words, and the encodings $\eta_c(w)$.
 Denote by $\leftcount(p)$ and $\rightcount(p)$ the number of left letters and right letters of a word $p$ (occurrences of $\etaleftright{1}$ contribute to both counts).